-- Dispose of chemicals properly, - Take used petroleum wastes and other chemicals to the YPG Hazardous Waste Management Facility (ext.
-2828), - Do not dump anything that may contain hazardous chemicals down a stormwater drain, as it can reach your drinking water source.
+- Dispose of chemicals properly - ۲ Take used petroleum wastes and other chemicals to the YPG Hazardous Waste Management Facility (ext.
+2828) - Do not dump anything that may contain hazardous chemicals down a stormwater drain, as it can reach your drinking water source prevent food from sticking to cookware, making sofas and carpets resistant to stains, and making clothes and mattresses more waterproof.
+PFAS are also found in food packaging and firefighting materials.